zutsusemi/MICCAI2023-TopoLab-Labels/README.md

-# Labels for vessel labeling task
+# Vessel labels for the open-source dataset
 The labels provided for the open-source dataset used in the paper "Topology-Preserving Automatic Labeling of Coronary Arteries via Anatomy-aware Connection Classifier"

 ## Description